JonathanVaughan/project/README.md

 ## Project Tracking
-To track the development of my progress I used a Kanban Trello Board, using this helped me track each stage of my project and see which sections i had completed or still needed working on improving my overall efficiency and not spending time trying to workout where i left off yesterday.
+To track the development of my progress I used a Kanban Trello Board, using this helped me track each stage of my project and see which sections i had completed or still needed working on improving my overall efficiency and not spending time trying to workout where I left off yesterday.
 In the Trello Board I added a section for user storys under project tracking
 #### Before Completion
 ![](Documents/TrelloBoard.PNG)